Kumapapa2012/Fortnite_Replay_Parser_GUI/README.md

 Please feel free to folk and customise this code for your conveniences.

 ## Start
-Download the .exe from bin folder and run.
+Download the .exe from Pre-Built folder and run.

 ## Usage
 1. Pick a Replay File using File Dialog.